Summary

 Short version

 The explanation below is rather long.
 The short version is that the SEQUENCE function outputs a 6 x 7 array of 42 dates in a calendar grid, formatted to display the day only.
-This works, because Excel dates are just serial numbers.
+This works because Excel dates are just serial numbers.
 The main challenge with this problem is figuring out what date to start with for a given month, which is always a Sunday.
 This is handled with the CHOOSE and WEEKDAY functions.
-Conditional formatting is used to highlight the current date and holidays, and lighten days in other months.
+Conditional formatting is used to highlight the current date and holidays and to lighten days in other months.
 Read below for all the details.

 Basic SEQUENCE